Telephone triage - -

 New research describes what might be a policy for safer, more timely dispositions than described in the case study above.
 Researchers found that callers who self-referred by “jumping the queue” were more severely ill than callers who did not bypass the queue (Ebert, 2019).
 The study utilized an “Emergency Access Button”, whereby patients were allowed to jump the line, if they felt that their symptoms were urgent.

 Not surprisingly, higher levels of burnout are associated with medical error.
 Ofri concludes that “healthcare is by no means perfect, but what good exists is because of individuals who strive to do the right thing” (Ofri, 2019).
-Such observations have particular relevance to the current practice of telephone triage, where staff sometimes find themselves “between a rock and a hard place”.
+Such observations have particular relevance to the current practice of teletriage, where staff sometimes find themselves “between a rock and a hard place”.

 Human Error: Decision Fatigue As a full-time or even 8-hour task, telephone triage requires continuous, unrelenting clinical decision-making – a repetitious, arduous, exhausting and mentally draining task.
 After 6 hours, this type of mental work results in decision fatigue.
 A recent New York Times article described research on physicians’ decision fatigue, advising patients to visit their doctor early in the day (Linder, 2019).
 So too, clinicians working full time in high volume clinical call centers (or exclusively on the phone for 8-hour shifts) are likely to suffer decision fatigue, raising questions about safe shift length for this type of work.

 Pre-Hospital Calls and Sepsis Having served as an expert witness on approximately 35 malpractice cases in telephone triage, the author recently came to the realization that approximately 30-40% of these cases (most of whom died) were later diagnosed as sepsis.
+Little or no research on Early Sepsis Recognition in telephone triage exists.
+However, recent research on sepsis finds that 85% of sepsis cases arrive with sepsis.
+Furthermore, mortality rates approach 50% when delays occur.
+Using EBM, would it make sense to create guidelines, training and policies for pre-Hospital early sepsis recognition?

 Evidence Based Medicine According to Wikipedia, “evidence-based medicine (EBM) is an approach to medical practice intended to optimize decision-making by emphasizing the use of evidence from well-designed and well-conducted research. “